-A Nominated Funeral Director, acting as an agent for Open Prepaid Funerals Limited and who will be arranging the funeral, sells a funeral plan to a Planholder.
+A Nominated Funeral Director, acting as an Introducer Appointed Representative for Open Prepaid Funerals Limited and who will be carrying out the funeral, introduces the enquirer to Open Prepaid.
 On death of the Planholder, the Pre-paid Sum and all accrued or allocated income and gains on it are paid to the Nominated Funeral Director.